GCT Featured Articles

 Will the EU meet its clean energy goals?

-The EU has had specific, mandated and aspirational, climate change mitigation goals since 2008, when the EU set a target of 20% greenhouse gas (GHG) emissions reduction by 2020 (compared to 1990 levels) - in the EU 20-20-20 2020 Climate & Energy Package.
-After the Paris Climate Accord, the EU set a much more ambitious goal- 40% GHG reduction by 2030; and subsequently revised even this ambitious goal to greater targets in the European Green Deal.
-However as of 2019, European nations’ progress on climate goals, and most world countries' GHG reduction targets and progress, are all characterized as “insufficient” by Climate Action Tracker.
+The EU has developed specific, mandated and aspirational, climate change mitigation goals since 2008.
+In 2008, the EU had set a target of 20% GHG emissions reduction by 2020 (compared to 1990 levels) - in the EU 20-20-20 by 2020 Climate & Energy Package.
+Reflecting the urgency of the global climate crisis, European climate goals evolved significantly in the last decade.

-The proposal calls for establishing the EU’s first-ever climate law, one that would anchor the 2050 climate neutrality target and make the progress toward it irreversible in law, should another commission change its mind.
-And in addition to creating national climate and energy plans for each EU member state, the Green Deal calls for strategies to decarbonize sectors like industry and agriculture, as well as strategies to protect biodiversity."
+The [Green Deal] calls for establishing the EU’s first-ever climate law [passed June 2021], one that would anchor the 2050 climate neutrality target and make the progress toward it irreversible in law, should another commission change its mind.
+And in addition to creating national climate and energy plans for each EU member state, the Green Deal calls for strategies to decarbonize sectors like industry and agriculture, as well as strategies to protect biodiversity.